ChandrahasV/UART/README.md

   - Enables simultaneous transmission and reception of data.

 - **Testbench Included**:
-  - Created testbenches to ensure the functionality of each and every verilog code.
+  - Created testbenches to ensure the functionality of each and every component.